🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-aggravàre : to worsen
+aggravare : to worsen

 ag|gra||re : (accento grave)

-Indicative mood (Indicativo) of the verb aggravàre
+indicativo aggravare.
+Indicative mood of the verb aggravare

 Tempo semplice